-American Samoa faces economic based challenges and food production challenged exacerbated by the growing human population.
-Fishery development in American Samoa may be an optimal means by which to partially solve some of these important issues and assist this island archipelago to have a more self sufficient and sustainable future.
+American Samoa faces economic and social challenges from the growing human population.
+Fishery development in American Samoa may be an optimal means by which to address some of these important issues and assist the archipelago to have a more self sufficient and sustainable future.